Former Nebraska Football Star Darrion Daniels Reportedly Drawing Interest From Several NFL Teams

-Nebraska football defensive lineman Darrion Daniels is following up his impressive combine performance with several virtual meetings with NFL teams.
+Nebraska football defensive lineman Darrion Daniels is following his impressive combine performance with several virtual meetings with NFL teams.
 The way those teams are getting ready for the NFL draft has changed, but they are still trying to do as much due diligence as possible.

 If recent reports can be believed, there are a handful of teams that have some real interest in Daniels.
-Jess Root of Cardswire reports the defender had a FaceTime meeting with Arizona, among others.
+Jess Root of Cardswire reports that the defender had a FaceTime meeting with Arizona, among others.

 Having played four seasons at Oklahoma State, Daniels moved to Nebraska as a graduate transfer and had the best overall season of his career.
 He followed that up with a showing at the NFL Draft Combine that stunned watchers.
 Not only did the defensive lineman show off his upper body strength but showed a speed rarely, if ever seen from a man of his size and build.